shipgirlproject/Haruna/README.md

 `4. fire it up via node start.js`

+You may want to fire it up with pm2 or something so that it will not close, as well restart it if it crashes due to some reason

 `Note: This process is configured to run SEPARATELY from your bot.
 It's in its own process, so even your bot crashes, the api won't`